lucas-piessevaux/lucas-piessevaux.github.io/notes.md

 #### Here are some notes I've written down that might be useful.

+- **Motivic spectra Oberseminar.**

+  These are notes from an Obserminar in Regensburg taught by Marc Hoyois on the topic of motivic spectra (in the sense of Annala—Iwasa and Annala—Hoyois—Iwasa).
+Mistakes and typos are due to me, some sections and arguments are incomplete. [pdf](./Motivic_Spectra_Notes.pdf)

 - **Motivic precursors to synthetic spectra.**

   These notes are for a talk in a [reading seminar](https://sites.google.com/view/synthetic-spectra-seminar/) on synthetic spectra at Stockholm University,   In which I introduced the motivic stable homotopy category to homotopy theorists and outlined some key points of the theory of cellular motivic spectra     over the complex numbers. [pdf](./motivic precursors writeup.pdf)